joaodelgado/Bomber/README.md

-BomberWar
+Bomber
 =========

 My attempt to make a game in python, using [pygame modules](http://pygame.org).
 The game is heavily inspired by the awesome free game [Bomberjam](http://iamclaw.com/?page_id=235).

-BomberWar is a two player game where each player has to conquer territory, by placing bombs, until the opponent is trapped.
+Bomber is a two player game where each player has to conquer territory, by placing bombs, until the opponent is trapped.

 Commands: